Benjlr/open-android-input-capture/README.md

 ## Requirements

-- Unity 2021.3 or later
+- Unity 2022.3 LTS or later
-- Android API 26 (Android 8.0 Oreo) or higher
+- Android API 34 (Android 14) for building the native library
-- Android Studio (for building the AAR library)
+- Android Studio with JDK 17 (for building the AAR library)

+## Build Environment

+The Android library is configured with the latest stable toolchain as of 2024:

+- Android Gradle Plugin 8.5.0
+- Gradle 8.7
+- Android SDK 34 and Build Tools 34.0.0
+- Unity exported library dependencies targeting API level 34

 ## Project Structure